MZBrandon/MZBrandon/README.md

 - Learning across psychology, science, and technology
 - Adreniline rush

-I’m also interested in content creation and documenting what I learn through writing, videos, and public repos like this one.

 ## Long term mindset
 I have big ambitions, and I’m playing the long game.